davidfou/conventionalcomments-web-extension/README.md

 1. Run `yarn test` to run unit tests
 1. Run `yarn codeceptjs` to run end-to-end tests

-#### Generate the screenshots

-Some screenshots might not have exactly the same size locally compared to the CI.
-The following commands will ensure the screenshots are taken the same way than on the CI.

-1. Run `docker-compose build update-screenshots`
-1. Run `docker-compose run update-screenshots`

-Another way is to take them directly from the last CI e2e-tests.
-To do so, run `node scripts/updateScreenshotFromCI.js`.

 ### Build the extension

 1. Run `yarn build`